comrade-coop/remotegigs/README.md

 New job offers are posted freely as issues in this repo.
 The flow and management of the application process that follows are up to the employers.
 <ul>
 <li>For what is considered a quality job offer please follow this template;</li>
-Labels attached to offers (issues) allow developers to filter them based on their personal interests.
+<li>Labels attached to offers (issues) allow developers to filter them based on their personal interests.
 You can see the agreed upon label convention here;</li>
 <li>To gather ideas from previous job posts visit the job board here.</li>
 </ul>